 The inventory emission trends for the sector present a noticeable reduction in domestic emissions from 2005 to 2006 despite a modest increase in aircraft movements.
 This is attributable to the propagation of more modern aircraft into the fleet.
 From 2006 to 2007 there is a further reduction in domestic emissions, which is attributable to both a modest decrease in aircraft movements and kilometres flown and the propagation of more modern aircraft into the fleet.
 In 2008, and again in 2009 and 2010, there are reductions in both emissions and aircraft movements, in line with the economic downturn.
 The impact of the economic recovery is seen in the international movements from 2011.
 However, domestic movements and emissions have continued to decline until growth briefly returned in 2015.
-Domestic movements in 2017 are at similar levels to those seen in 2014 and 2016.
+Domestic movements in 2018 are lower than at any time since 1990.